Sleep Stages (Light, Deep, REM)

 Why Are Sleep Stages Important?

-The body needs time to get into the groove of sleeping and perform all of these tasks.
-It takes up to 90 minutes to enter REM sleep, or the deepest level of sleep where we start dreaming.
-If we happen to wake up in the middle of one of these cycles, we might feel thrown off our groove.
-You’ve probably experienced a morning where you woke up and felt extra tired, even though you got a good amount of sleep.
+The body needs time to get into the groove of sleeping and perform all these tasks.
+It takes up to 90 minutes to enter REM sleep, or the deepest level of sleep, where we start dreaming.
+We might feel thrown off our groove if we wake up during one of these cycles.
+You’ve probably experienced a morning when you woke up and felt extra tired, even though you slept well.
 The explanation might be that your sleep cycle was interrupted.

 Basics of Sleep Stages

 While there are 4-5 stages of sleep, the body goes through two main stages.
 NREM (non-rapid eye movement) and REM (rapid eye movement.)
 These names are self-explanatory.
 During the NREM stages (Stages 1-3 or 4,) the eyes are not rapidly moving underneath your lids.
-During the REM stage, or the last stage in the cycle, your eyes are rapidly moving underneath your lids.
+During the REM or the cycle's last stage, your eyes rapidly move underneath your lids.
 It sounds freaky, but it’s the truth!

-Each sleep cycle lasts between 90 and 120 minutes and goes through each of these four stages.
-At first, the body is only in the REM stage for a short amount of time.
-As the night progresses, your body is the REM stage for longer and longer periods.
-This is one of the reasons that four hours may seem like enough for a night, but seven-nine are ideal.
+Each sleep cycle lasts between 90 and 120 minutes and goes through these four stages.
+At first, the body is only in the REM stage temporarily.
+As the night progresses, your body is in the REM stage for longer periods.
+This is a key explanation for why four hours of sleep may appear enough, while seven to nine hours are ideal.

-In total, the body spends about 25% of its time in REM sleep.
-During the other 75% of the night, it cycles between deep sleep, the body is in:
+The body spends approximately 25% of its sleep time on REM sleep.
+Throughout the remaining 75% of the night, it alternates between deep sleep phases:

 • Deep sleep